johnbrooks33/mips/mips/mip2/mip2.md

 ![capital efficiency](./capital.png)

-**Better slippage**: If the Liquidity Provider provides the same liquidity, the slippage of the new AMM is significantly reduced. ex: If `y` = 5,000 ETH (about $1M), Bob wants to buy 500 ETH(about $100k), the slippage will decrease from 11% to 0.25%.
+**Lower slippage**: If the Liquidity Provider provides the same liquidity, the slippage of the new AMM is significantly reduced. ex: If `y` = 5,000 ETH (about $1M), Bob wants to buy 500 ETH(about $100k), the slippage will decrease from 11% to 0.25%.

 ![slippage](./slippage.png)